Microsoft 365 Collaboration Explained: What Tool to Use When (OneDrive, Teams, SharePoint)

 Share (large) files securely.

 Teams is better suited for short term initiatives like projects or committees.
 SharePoint, in our experience, is generally better for shared files and long term team collaboration.
 Publish information like news, policies, communities, etc. This information typically engages and informs users.
-Most visitors of these sites do not have the ability to edit the content but instead they are “consumers” of this content.
+Most visitors of these sites do not have the ability to edit the content but instead they are “consumers” of the content.

 User benefitsAmple storage.